dustinkredmond/JavaFXTableMapper/README.md

 // use below constructor if we don't have our data yet, but still want the TableView
 // ObjectTableView<Test> table = new ObjectTableView<>(Test.class);

-// Name our columns in bulk
-HashMap<String,String> columnNames = new HashMap<>();
+// Name multiple columns via Map HashMap<String,String> columnNames = new HashMap<>();
 columnNames.put("id", "T1_ID");
 columnNames.put("name", "NAME");
 table.applyColumnNameMapping(columnNames);

-// or name them one at a time
+// or name them one at a time (a bit slower) table.renameColumn("city", "City");
-table.renameColumn("city", "City");
 ```